-The modular MINOS architecture allows easy existing protocol modifications (i.e., support of extra mechanisms or parameters) or further additions of new ones.
+The modular MINOS architecture allows easy existing protocols modifications (i.e. support of extra mechanisms or parameters) or further additions of new ones.
 As such, we are currently experimenting with an adaptable version of the Back-Pressure Routing (BPR) protocol (it is at an early stage).
-Our protocol implementations support diverse IoT hardware (e.g., RM090 and Zolertia Z1 devices).
+Our protocol implementations support diverse IoT hardware (e.g. RM090, and Zolertia Z1 devices).

-The control plane performs runtime network control and monitoring of the network environment through the protocol-specific control and monitoring components, while it implements the service awareness of MINOS based on the application requirements originating from the application plane, and handled by the protocol decision engine (PDE).
+The Control plane performs run-time network control and monitoring of the network environment through the Protocolspecific Control and Monitoring components, while it implements the service-awareness of MINOS, based on the application requirements originating from the Application plane, and being handled by the Protocol Decision Engine (PDE).

-The protocol-specific control and monitoring components implement technology-specific local control loops for a subset or all nodes, monitoring the behavior of the network, while adjusting a rich set of network protocols' parameters to achieve the performance goals set by a particular application.
-At this point, MINOS supports two relevant components, reflecting the centralized network control features of the CORAL-SDN and Adaptable-RPL protocols.
+The Protocol-specific Control and Monitoring components implement technology-specific local control loops for a subset or all nodes, monitoring the behavior of the network, while adjusting a rich set of network protocols' parameters to achieve the performance goals set by a particular application.
+At this point, MINOS supports two relevant components, reflecting the centralized network control features of the CORAL-SDN and Adaptable-RPL protocols:

-The CORAL-SDN Control and Monitoring Component: implements SDN controller functionalities that construct and maintain an abstract representation of the infrastructure network (i.e., a network connectivity structure with runtime node or link information), such as the devices' battery level, or link quality measurements (e.g., RSSI or LQI); and perform centralized control of the data flows and define dynamic forwarding rules, responding to changes in the aforementioned network's abstract view, while matching the application requirements.
-For example, such control features dynamically perform local topology adjustments in the case of mobile nodes to reduce the corresponding communication overhead.
+• The CORAL-SDN Control and Monitoring component implements SDN controller functionalities that: (i) construct and maintain an abstract representation of the infrastructure network (i.e. a network connectivity structure with run-time node or link information), as for example the devices' battery level, or link quality measurements (e.g. RSSI or LQI); and (ii) perform centralized control of the data flows and define dynamic forwarding rules, re-

-The Adaptable-RPL Control and Monitoring Component: collects measurements from the RPL protocol and triggers dynamic adaptations in the protocol parameters after changes in the network behavior, or to match application performance requirements.
-For example, an identification of mobile nodes coming from the application plane results in different Imin parameter values for these particular nodes; that is, to offload communication overhead to the fixed nodes with power source.
+- sponding to changes in the aforementioned network's abstract view, while matching the application requirements.
+For example, such control features perform dynamically topology local adjustments in the case of mobile nodes, to reduce the corresponding communication overhead. - The Adaptable-RPL Control and Monitoring component collects measurements from the RPL protocol and triggers dynamic adaptations in the protocol parameters after changes in the network behavior, or to match application performance requirements.
+For example, an identification of mobile nodes coming from the Application plane results into different I{min} parameter values for these particular nodes; that is to offload communication overhead to the fixed nodes with power source.

-Furthermore, if there is a need to prioritize a particular node-to-node communication (e.g., collecting data from all nodes to the sink may trigger an alert between two nodes), the MINOS platform may initiate minor topology changes through enforcing a new RPL objective function that prioritizes such communication (e.g., through link coloring), but with minor impact on the other coexisting nodes transmitting measurements to the sink node.
+Furthermore, if there is a need to prioritize a particular node-to-node communication (e.g. collecting data from all nodes to the sink may trigger an alert between two nodes), the MINOS platform may initiate minor topology changes through enforcing a new RPL Objective Function that prioritizes such communication (e.g. through link coloring), but with minor impact on the other co-existing nodes transmitting measurements to the sink node.
 This is another interesting extension of the current work.

-The PDE selects the protocol to deploy, its enabled mechanisms (i.e., supported by the particular protocol), and initial configuration parameters, based on an application plane request, to specify the communication type required by the application, the number and main node capabilities, as well as the global performance goals.
-Currently, the PDE makes decisions based on hard-coded protocol strategies aligned with our experimentation analysis, but the results of an extensive experimentation analysis with more scenarios and a wide range of network conditions will furthermore enrich its decision making potential.
-Our short-term plans include a relevant machine learning algorithm (i.e., neural network) inspired by [14].
+The Protocol Decision Engine (PDE) selects the protocol to deploy, its enabled mechanisms (i.e. supported by the particular protocol) and initial configuration parameters, based on an Application plane request, that is to specify the communication type required by the application, the number and main node capabilities, as well as the global performance goals.
+Currently, PDE takes decisions based on hard-coded protocol strategies aligned to our experimentation analysis, but the results of an extensive experimentation analysis with more scenarios and a wide-range of network conditions will furthermore enrich its decision-making potential.
+Our short-term plans include a relevant machine-learning algorithm (i.e. neural network) inspired by [14].

-Lastly, the application plane specifies through the northbound API the requirements of the application to be realized by MINOS.
-This process is handled from the method: configure\network(communication\type, nodes\configuration, prioritized\KPIs), where:
+Lastly, the Application plane specifies through the North-bound API the requirements of the application to be realized by MINOS.
+Such process is handled from the method: configure_network(communication_type, nodes_configuration, prioritized_KPIs), where: